 Tips | Personal Statement

 Personal statements are an opportunity for you to present yourself to the application committee.
-A strong personal statement will not make up for a weak application, but maybe a deciding factor to a committee in the final selection process.
+A strong personal statement will not make up for a weak application, but may be a deciding factor to a committee in the final selection process.
 It should reflect the skills requested by the program such as communication, analytical, organizational or problem-solving skills.
 It is also an opportunity for you to show the committee that you have the ability and motivation to succeed in the field.
 Your personal statement should go beyond what you have already covered in your application.
-The most important thing to remember about writing personal statements is that they should reflect your uniqueness through highlighting your most pertinent experiences.
+The most important thing to remember about writing personal statements is that they should reflect your uniqueness by highlighting your most pertinent experiences.

 TIP: Pay attention to your audience (committee) throughout the statement.
 Remember that your audience consists of professionals who are experts in their fields.
 Avoid making self-important and grandiose statements about the nature of the field.
 Do not tell them what they already know!
 Below are points on how to prepare your personal statement.

-2. Start early and research
+2. Start Early and Research

 Read the instructions carefully for each school.
 Selection committees receive numerous applications.
 Tailored applications will speak to them much more strongly than applications that are generic.